Articles on Electromagnetic Fields (EMFs)

 2. 60 Hz AC Electric Field EMFs from house wires, which affect us primarily when we sleep.
 To view two articles on electric fields, click on the third and fourth articles below.

 3. Radio Frequency EMFs from wireless devices (cell phones, Wi-Fi, tablets, cordless telephones, and smart meters).
-To view an article on this type of EMF, including a discussion of the wide discrepancy of safe limits between our country's governmental regulatory agencies and those of countries around the world such as in Europe, click here.
+To view an article on this type of EMF, including a discussion of the wide discrepancy of safe limits between our country's governmental regulatory agencies and those of countries around the world, click here.

 To view information and links on how to select and purchase EMF meters and instruments so that you can take your own EMF measurements of these four types of EMFs, click here.
 In particular, you will find the following: